1st Year

 • Concentration, observation, attention

-• Emotional memory - Affective memory - Sensorial memory
+• Emotional memory - Affective memory - Sensory memory

 • Public character - Private character